jakoch/cpp-devbox/README.md

 **Debian Linux 13 Trixie with LLVM 20 & GCC 14, VulkanSDK 1.4.304.1, Mesa, CMake, VCPKG, mold, zsh**

+**Debian Linux 14 Forky with LLVM 20 & GCC 14, VulkanSDK 1.4.304.1, Mesa, CMake, VCPKG, mold, zsh**

 ## What is this?

-This repository maintains Dockerfiles for generating two container images based on two Debian Linux versions.
+This repository provides Dockerfiles for building container images based on Debian Linux.
+We offer images for Debian 12 (Bookworm), Debian 13 (Trixie), and Debian 14 (Forky).

+Each image is available in two variants:
-One image includes GCC and LLVM.
+- **Base:** Includes GCC and LLVM.

-The other image includes GCC, LLVM, and Vulkan SDK with Mesa.
+- **With VulkanSDK:** Includes GCC, LLVM, and additionally the Vulkan SDK with Mesa.

-Both images are build using Debian 12 Bookworm and Debian 13 Trixie.
+For a complete list of C++ related tools, see [What is pre-installed?](#what-is-pre-installed).

 All images are published to the Github Container Registry (GHCR) and the Docker Hub (hub.docker.com).